Pierre Adrian

-Pierre Adrian (c.
-1926 – 3 June 1972) was a chef who worked primarily in Cincinnati, Ohio.
-He spent most of his career as head chef at The Maisonette, which was one of the few restaurants in the United States with 5 Mobil stars.
+Pierre J. Adrian (c.
+1926 – 3 June 1972) was a French-born chef who worked primarily in Cincinnati, Ohio.
+He spent most of his career as head chef at The Maisonette, which was one of the few restaurants in the United States with five Mobil stars.

 Early life and education

-Adrian was born c.1926 in Fouchy, Alsace, France, to Lucien Adrian and his wife, who had a grocery store.
+Adrian was born c.
+1926 in Fouchy, Alsace, France, to Lucien Adrian and his wife, who had a grocery store.
 He began cooking as an apprentice at age 14.
 At 17 he passed a certification test as a cook in France.
 He started cooking professionally at 21, passed his certification test as a chef.

 Adrian spent three years as an unwilling soldier during World War II, conscripted by Germany at the age of 16, until after learning his family had fled behind American lines and were safe, he deserted and joined the French underground.
 He joined the French army in 1945, receiving an honorable discharge.